 A: I’ve been down here since 2009, when I arrived in Antibes.
 However, there was a brief period when I was in Italy.

 Had you visited France before?

-When I was a teenager in school I participated in a school exchange in the south of France.
-I didn’t know anything about yachting and I was inland in Provence, so I could speak a little bit of French and speak even more now.
+When I was a teenager in school I participated in a school exchange in the South of France.
+I didn’t know anything about yachting and I was inland in Provence, so I could speak a little bit of French.
+I speak even more now.

 When you were little what did you want to be when you grew up?
 Do you see yourself being a captain until you retire?

 A: I still haven’t figured out what I want to be when I grow up.
 I’m on my third profession, but I don’t see myself being a captain until I retire.